 Leah strongly believes in philanthropy and is actively involved in volunteer work in her community.
 Along with her husband Jamie, they support and volunteer for many hospital, cancer and children’s programs and charities.
 Her ongoing desire to help and her drive to ‘be part of the solution’, make her a great addition to the board.

-Savannah actively volunteers with the homeless in her community as well as keeping up with her studies.
+Savannah actively participates in humanitarian causes, including raising awareness and funds for Crohn’s and Colitis Canada.
+She also actively volunteered with the homeless in her community over the course of her undergrad.
 After losing loved ones to cancer, Savannah has a passion to help those living with cancer.
-She also has embraced The Bras Family Foundation’s Mission Statement, and the areas of philanthropy that it serves.
+She has embraced The Bras Family Foundation’s Mission Statement, and the areas of philanthropy that it serves.

-Savannah’s participation in the Bras Family Foundation provides her with an opportunity to further serve and help others as well as add a fresh approach to philanthropy!
+Savannah’s participation in The Bras Family Foundation provides her with an opportunity to further serve and help others, as well as add a fresh and young approach to philanthropy.